 \subsection{Gated Spatial Attention Unit (GSAU)}

-In transformer blocks, the feed-forward network (FFN) is a significant component to enhance the feature representation.
-However, the MLP with wide intermediate channels is too heavy for SR, especially for large image inputs.
+In transformer blocks, a feed-forward network (FFN) is an essential part of enhancing feature representation.
+However, the commonly used MLP with wide intermediate channels is too heavy for SR networks, especially for large image inputs.
 Inspired by \cite{GLU,NAFNet,FLASH,PvTv2}, we integrate simple spatial attention (SSA) and gated linear unit (GLU) into the proposed GSAU to enable an adaptive gating mechanism and reduce the parameters and calculations.

 To capture spatial information more efficiently, we adopt a single layer depth-wise convolution to weight the feature map.
 Given the dense-transformed $X$ and $Y$, the key process of GSAU can be represented as: